YaminiKandi/JavaScript/11 Introduction.md

 ### Syntax Parser:
 * A Program that reads your code and determines what it does and if its grammar is valid.
-* Your code isn't magic.
-Someone else wrote a program to translate it for the computer.

 ### Lexical Environment:
 * Where something sits physically in the code you write.